 - 1 kg (~2 1/4 lbs) red peppers (sweet or hot – it’s up to you)

 - 6 garlic cloves

-Thoroughly wash the eggplants and the peppers.
-In the hot oven or over the gas stove roast first the eggplants until they get soft and their skin burn black.
+Thoroughly wash eggplants and peppers.
+In the hot oven or over the gas stove roast the eggplants until they get soft and their skin burn black.
 Set aside.

 Roast the peppers in the same way, as well.
 If they gets black, put them into a plastic pouch to let the steam loosen the skin, after that it will be easy to remove.

-Peel both the aubergines and the peppers.
+Peel both eggplants and peppers.
 Then stem the peppers and remove seeds.

-Spoon the sauce into small jars, close the jars, stand them close together and cover with a blanket to let them cool completely (it takes 2-3 days) before they take their final places on the pantry shelf.
+Spoon the sauce into small jars, seal the jars, stand them close together in a box and cover with a blanket to let them cool completely (it takes 2-3 days) before they take their final places on the pantry shelf.

 In the end let me make a remark: everyone has the right to decide whether or not to use a preservative.
 If you don’t want to take the risk that your jams, bottled fruits or whatever get spoiled, don’t hesitate to use it.
 But if you think that preservative is detrimental to health, forget it.
 In this case particular attention should be paid to hygiene and sterilization of the jars in order to avoid complications.
 It’s your choice, in which way you prepare your foods.